vijendtra/DevOps/DevOps_Technical_Test.md

     - Kubernetes best practices such as proper use of resources, probes, and secrets.
     - Efficient and scalable deployment strategy.

+### **4.Submit Your Work**
+    - A link to the forked GitHub repository with the implemented CI pipeline and Terraform code. reply back at vij@dmgblockchain.com
+    - A brief documentation on how to access the deployed application and any additional notes on the implementation.

 ### **Test Environment:**

 - **Tools**: